In My Language That Sounds Like

 - Also "bu shi" (is not), which sounds like "bullshit" with an accent.

-- Then there's "bu shi mao" (it's not a cat) which sounds remarkably like the Dutch "poesje mauw", a child's way of saying, yes, cat.
+- Then there's "bu shi mao" (it's not a cat) which sounds remarkably like the Dutch "poesje mauw", a child's way of saying, yes, cat (equivalent to "pussy cat").

 - The character 福, which means "good fortune" in various Asian languages, is romanized as "fuk" in Cantonese, "phúc" in Vietnamese and "fuku" in Japanese.

-- "That one there" (那个) is pronounced 'na ge', which becomes 'ne ge' in casual speech, which sounds like a very racist n-word.
+- "That one there" (那一个) is pronounced 'na yi ge'.
+In casual speech, this gets slurred into 'nei ge', which sounds like a very racist n-word.

 - Horo's status in Spice and Wolf as The Tease is is further reinforced by the fact that "horo" is a Finnish slang word for "whore".